Key points about vaping

 Avoid vaping if you are pregnant

 The vapour contains cytotoxic (harmful to cells) and carcinogenic (cancer-causing) chemicals that can harm unborn babies.
-The best thing for the health of you and your baby is to quit smoking and if you don’t smoke, don’t vape while pregnant.
-If you are struggling to become tobacco free, there are safe treatments for use in pregnancy called nicotine replacement therapy (NRT).
-Read about NRT here.
+The best thing for the health of you and your baby is to quit smoking and, if you don’t smoke, don’t vape while you're pregnant.
+If you're struggling to become tobacco free, there are safe treatments for use in pregnancy called nicotine replacement therapy (NRT).
+Read more about NRT.

-Seek support and advice through your local stop smoking service, doctor, midwife or Quitline, and talk to others who have successfully quit.
-Find support services here.
+Look for support and advice through your local stop smoking service, doctor, midwife or Quitline, and talk to others who have successfully quit.
+Find quit smoking support services.

 Don't vape around children

 Even though the nicotine in e-cigarettes poses little danger for adult smokers, it can be lethal (cause someone to die) if taken in large amounts.
 So, it’s important to keep e-cigarettes and e-liquids somewhere that children can’t reach.
 By not vaping around children, you can also avoid them from starting vaping.
-There are worrying numbers of children who have started vaping but were not previously smoking.
-Read about How to talk to your kids about vaping.
+There are worrying numbers of children who were not previously smoking but have started vaping.
+Find out how to talk to your kids about vaping.

 Vaping products manufactured from tobacco and heated tobacco products can be legally sold in Aotearoa New Zealand.
 However, under the Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020(external link) (the Amendment Act) most advertising of these products is banned and it's illegal to sell them to young people under 18 years of age.

-From March 2024, Ministry of Health laws(external link) mean reusable vaping products must comply with maximum nicotine levels and have flavour names limited to 2 words.
-From October 2024 all vaping devices will have to have a removable battery and a child safety mechanism.
+Ministry of Health laws(external link) mean reusable vaping products must comply with maximum nicotine levels and have flavour names limited to 2 words.
+Since October 2024 all vaping devices have to have a removable battery and a child safety mechanism.

 The Amendment Act strikes a balance between ensuring vaping products are available for smokers who want to switch to a less harmful alternative, and ensuring these products aren’t marketed or sold to young people.

-No vaping device has yet been approved as an official stop-smoking medicine and although vaping’s much less harmful than smoking, it’s not harmless.
+No vaping device has yet been approved as an official stop-smoking medicine and although vaping’s less harmful than smoking, it’s clear that it's not harmless.
 So you should plan to eventually quit vaping too, but only when you know you won’t go back to smoking.
+Overall, vaping may be almost twice as effective as NRTs in helping smokers quit.
 A recent study shows that vaping is almost twice as effective as NRTs in helping smokers quit.
 I

 f you decide to use vaping to quit smoking follow the tips below: